rutwikd95/Python-Data-Visualization-Titanic-Project/README.md

 4.)
 Who was alone and who was with family?

 5.)
+What factors helped someone survive the sinking?

+6.)
 How does being with family and being alone affect the survival of the passenger?